sisl/astra-rl/docs/tutorials/quick_start_evaluation.md

     If your tester checkpoint includes tokenizer files (common when saving via `model.save_pretrained()` + `tokenizer.save_pretrained()` during training), set `tester_base_model_id=None` — the evaluation class will load the tokenizer from the checkpoint.
 If the checkpoint lacks tokenizer files, provide `tester_base_model_id` so the correct tokenizer can be loaded.

 !!! tip
-    If you want to evaluate GPT-2 testers, use `GPT2EvaluationSystem` instead of `HFEvaluationSystem`.
+    If you want to evaluate GPT-2 testers, use a custom evaluation system that extends the training system.
-    See the full GPT-2 evaluation example: [`gpt2_eval.py`](https://github.com/sisl/astra-rl/blob/main/examples/gpt2_eval.py).
+    See the full GPT-2 evaluation example: [`ast_gpt2_eval.py`](https://github.com/sisl/astra-rl/blob/main/examples/ast_gpt2_eval.py).

 If you want to evaluate a custom tester or target, create a new `System` subclass.
 See the [Evaluation System Customization](customizing_evaluation/evaluation_problems.md) guide.